Quantra/django-lazy-srcset/README.rst

         "default": {
             # breakpoints is the only setting you must define
             "breakpoints": [1920, 1580, 1280, 1024, 640],
-            # If max_width is not provided the source image width is used, it's a good idea to set this
+            # If max_width is not provided the source image width is used.
+            # It's a good idea to set this.
             "max_width": 2560,
             # If quality is not provided PIL will choose a default
             "quality": 91,